“To change the world, we are each going to have to find ways to get closer to people who are living on the margins of society.

 Arts of Dignity (CSC 23205)

 This one credit S/U course explores how the arts can be utilized as a tool to promote justice and the common good.
-Students will travel to Los Angeles, California over Spring break to engage with community organizations and local artists who are navigating the art world through a lens of justice.
-While there, students will visit museums, artist studios, and local art centers all while practicing their own interpretations and appreciation of art.
-Additionally, students will complete short, relevant readings, writing reflections, and collaborate on a final, creative project.
-There will be meetings with the instructor before and after the trip to prepare and then reflect on ideas of how the arts can be utilized for justice.
-This course is open to all undergraduate students.
-Transportation, food, and lodging are provided.
-Final travel itinerary TBD.
+Students travel to Los Angeles, California over spring break to engage with community organizations and local artists who are navigating the art world through a lens of justice.
+While there, students visit museums, artist studios, and local art centers all while practicing their own interpretations and appreciation of art.
+Additionally, students complete short, relevant readings, writing reflections, and collaborate on a final, creative project.
+There are meetings with the instructor before and after the trip to prepare and then reflect on ideas of how the arts can be utilized for justice.

 Environmental Justice in Cancer Alley (CSC 23206)

 This one credit S/U course examines the structure of environmental racism and the impact on people and their communities, how faith leaders and organizations address the risks of climate change, community resilience, and strategies for adaptation and mitigation.
-Students will engage with these concerns in New Orleans, LA, and nearby “Cancer Alley” during Spring Break (March 10 – March 14).
-While there, students will have the opportunity to listen to stories from environmental activists, hear from Catholic and other faith leaders about their justice work, visit communities in Cancer Alley, and observe the impact of policy on addressing environmental injustice.
-Before and after the trip, students will meet to learn about and reflect upon environmental justice and possible responses inspired by Catholic Social Teaching.
-This course is open to all students.
-We will fly from South Bend to New Orleans on Monday, March 10, 2025, and return on Friday, March 14, 2025.
+Students engage with these concerns in New Orleans, LA, and nearby “Cancer Alley” during spring break.
+While there, students have the opportunity to listen to stories from environmental activists, hear from Catholic and other faith leaders about their justice work, visit communities in Cancer Alley, and observe the impact of policy on addressing environmental injustice.
+Before and after the trip, students meet to learn about and reflect upon environmental justice and possible responses inspired by Catholic social teaching.

 Justice at the Border (CSC 23204)

 This one credit S/U course examines why migrants leave their home countries, what they encounter at the border, responses from the U.S.-based citizen and faith groups, and the effectiveness of U.S. enforcement policies.
-Students will engage with these questions in the Tucson, Arizona borderlands area during Spring Break (March 8 – March 14).
-While there, students will have the opportunity to observe legal proceedings, attend a humanitarian aid training, tour a Border Patrol facility, listen to stories from migrant families, visit the border wall, hear from Catholic and other faith leaders about their justice work along the border, visit a border community, and participate in a humanitarian desert trip.
-Before and after the trip, students will meet to learn about and reflect upon the experience of migration and possible responses inspired by Catholic Social Teaching.
-This course is open to all students.
-We will fly from South Bend to Tucson on Saturday, March 8, 2025, and return on Friday, March 14, 2025.
+Students engage with these questions in the Tucson, Arizona borderlands area during spring break.
+While there, students have the opportunity to observe legal proceedings, attend a humanitarian aid training, tour a Border Patrol facility, listen to stories from migrant families, visit the border wall, hear from Catholic and other faith leaders about their justice work along the border, visit a border community, and participate in a humanitarian desert trip.
+Before and after the trip, students meet to learn about and reflect upon the experience of migration and possible responses inspired by Catholic social teaching.

 Whole Person Healthcare (CSC 23203)

-This one credit S/U course will examine the U.S. healthcare system’s intersections with poverty, housing, addiction, and migration.
-We will do so through the lens of Minnesota’s healthcare system, recently ranked as one of the best in the United States.
+This one credit S/U course examines the U.S. healthcare system’s intersections with poverty, housing, addiction, and migration.
+We do so through the lens of Minnesota’s healthcare system, recently ranked as one of the best in the United States.
 What structures are in place that support people’s flourishing?
 Where are there gaps?
 Why?
-In order to bridge the theory and the praxis, the course will involve a 5 day immersive experience to Minneapolis-St. Paul, Minnesota over Spring Break (March 10-14).
-We will hear from experts in the healthcare field, visit non profit organizations working in healthcare, and listen to people impacted by healthcare concerns.
-This course is open to all students, but may be of particular interest to students discerning a career in healthcare.
-We will fly from South Bend to Minneapolis on the morning of Monday, March 10, 2025, and return on Friday evening, March 14, 2025.
+In order to bridge the theory and the praxis, the course involves a five-day immersive experience to Minneapolis-St. Paul, Minnesota over spring break.
+We hear from experts in the healthcare field, visit nonprofit organizations working in healthcare, and listen to people impacted by healthcare concerns.